 Note…photography is not allowed at the Santa Theresa Orphanage, so we’re only able to post photos from Casa Mantay.

-Happy day 6 everybody!!
-Surprisingly, we’re still alive…well most of us are.
-Thanks to the 76 Brits in our hostel, most of us were lucky enough to wake up at 4:30am.
+Happy day six everybody!!
+Surprisingly, we’re still alive…well, most of us are.
+Thanks to the 76 Brits in our hostel, most of us were lucky enough to wake up at 4:30 am.
 Thankfully, that didn’t stop the Peru crew from having an amazing and packed day here in beautiful Cuzco.
-Like yesterday, we divided into two groups one went to Casa Mantay while my group went to the Santa Teresa Orphanage.
+Like yesterday, we divided into two groups – one went to Casa Mantay while my group went to the Santa Teresa Orphanage.
 Due to some sickness within the group, only six of us were able to have a life-changing experience at this incredible home for the handicapped.
-Unlike most orphanages, the residents ranged from 1 to 99 (yes, there was actually a 99 year old there).
+Unlike most orphanages, the residents ranged from 1 to 99 (yes, there was actually a 99-year-old there).

 After a delicious lunch at Organika, our group walked to the San Pedro market.
 With some expert bargaining skills, many of us were able to purchase some inexpensive Peruvian treasures.
 Hopefully, you reading this are lucky enough to receive some of these things as gifts!

 We had a great dinner at the restaurant with board games and crazy hats and finished off the night with a group discussion.
 We spent an hour discussing what service meant to us and how different types of service affected us.
-But since that discussion took a lot longer than I had expected, it is WAY passed my bedtime and we have an early start tomorrow.
-Anyways, this trip keeps getting better and I can’t wait to see whats in store for the next couple of weeks (and I’m sure you can’t wait either!)
+But since that discussion took a lot longer than I had expected, it is WAY past my bedtime, and we have an early start tomorrow.
+Anyways, this trip keeps getting better, and I can’t wait to see what’s in store for the next couple of weeks (and I’m sure you can’t wait either!)
 Adios amigos!